scriptrdotio/eurotech_starter/README.md

 - location and speed data, published while the bus is moving
 - bus load data (passengers getting off, getting on, current number of passengers), published while the bus is stopped.

-On the scriptr side, a script is subscribed to the Everyware mqtt topic.
-As soon as events arrive, they are are persisted in the scriptr's data store and further published to the dashboard that is updated in real time.
+On the scriptr.io side, a script is subscribed to the Everyware mqtt topic.
+As soon as events arrive, they are are persisted in the scriptr.io's data store and further published to the dashboard that is updated in real time.

 ## Prerequisites